W3SS/microservices-software-architecture/README.md

 ```
 cd angularjs-material   #go to repo
 ```
-There is vagrant file which has all needed dependencies
+There is the vagrant file which has all needed dependencies
 ```
 vagrant up  #run vagrant
 ```